ToddGreenstein/couchbase-mesh/README.md

 # couchbase-mesh
-Couchbase fully meshed XDCR 5 cluster environment using docker-compose
+Couchbase fully meshed XDCR 5 cluster environment using docker-compose.
+Includes a
+- **nodejs utility** for provisioning
+- **go application: setrack** for load generation (precompiled for linux)

 ## REQUIREMENTS
 - **Clone this repo**